ArtResearch/vision-api/README.md

 * **method [required]** : method used (Pastec/Match).
 * **host [optional]** : host IP address of the server that runs Pastec/Match.
 * **port [required]** : port that runs the method API.

+for usernames and passwords, you can use the authentication.env.template (removing the extention template)

 ### Bash commands